 All the essentials you should pack in your backpack for camp each day!

-• Extra full change of clothes in separate bag to be left in camp locker
+1. Extra full change of clothes in separate labeled bag to be left in camp locker

-• On Tuesday’s campers do not need a camp t-shirt- we encourage them to participate in the Camp Dress Up theme of the day.
-We will give additional accessories to all camper to add to the camp spirit- See list below
+• On Fridays’ campers do not need a camp t-shirt- we encourage them to participate in the camp dress up theme of the day - See list below

 • Towel